willfurnass/data_pipeline_api/data_pipeline_api/registry/README.md

                                   remote storage, e.g. credentials

   --remote-uri-override TEXT      URI to the root of the storage to post in
-                                  the registry required if the uri to use for download from the registry is different from that used to upload the item
+                                  the registry required if the URI to use for download from the registry is different from that used to upload the item